keitaay/bmme_890_yokoyama/README.md

 `/HW-02/test-output.csv` - CSV outputted dataset from assignment 2A; raw file submitted to Kaggle.

 `/HW-02/linAlg-recap.ipynb` - Jupyter notebook with responses for tasks in assignment 2B.

+## Homework 3

+This assignment revisits HW02, but by actually attempting to apply multiple classification algorithms (supervised) to identify survivors of the Titanic.

+`/HW-03/MLtitanic.ipynb` - Jupyter notebook with steps to recreate analysis performed to create `test-output.csv`.

+`/HW-03/test-output.csv` - CSV outputted dataset from assignment 3; raw file submitted to Kaggle.